bsierieb1/xdasi-bio-2021-archive/docs/learning_r/introduction_to_r/help_r.md

 ---
-title: Getting help
+title: Getting Help
+layout: default
+parent: R and RStudio
+nav_order: 5
+has_children: false
 ---

-## Getting Help with Functions and Features
+# Getting Help with Functions and Features

 Below are some examples of how to get help about a command.